RestorationDev/ChordAlytics/README.md

 # Features

 	•	Chord Progression Analysis: Uses Markov Chains to model the *probability of chord transitions*.
-	•	Graph-Based Visualizations: *Graph song representations*, where nodes correspond to chords, and edges represent transitions.
+	•	Graph-Based Visualizations: *Graph song representations*, where nodes correspond to chords, and undirected edges represent transitions.
 	•	Clustering for Song Similarity: Graph *clustering techniques* for song similarities (Wasserstein).
 	•	Eigenvalue Centrality: Ranks chords by their importance within progression paths, identifying central chords.
 	•	Data Preprocessing: Parses and organizes *raw chord data into structured graph* representations for analysis, and 3 chord strings to offer more insight for a progression.